zhoupan/openhierarchy/README.md

 * Tomcat 8

 ## Get started
+* Get Eclipse with Git- and Maven plugin
-* In Eclipse, from the Git repository view
+* In Eclipse, from the Git repositories view
-* Clone a Git repository
+* Choose Clone a Git repository
-* Right click Working Directory -> Import Maven Projects...
+* Expand the repository after downloaded.
+Right click Working Directory -> Import Maven Projects...

 ## Configurations
 Project is configured using two db configs.
 One is for the OpenHierarchy system and the other is a project specific one.

-### OpenHierarchy
+### OpenHierarchy Database
 From the example web project -> WebContent -> WEB-INF -> openhierarchy-clean.sql.
 Use that sql to create the openhierarchy database.
 Check the name of the database in this sql, default should be openhierarchy-system.
 Use Heidi SQL för example to set up your db.
 After you have configured the dabase.
 Check the configuration file: WebContent -> WEB-INF -> config.xml to confirm that the connection is correct accordin g to your database setup.

 ### The project specific Database